banner image

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If you are concerned about your partnership and you’re both open to attending therapy, you’ll find the greatest impact by working together.
-However, there are some circumstances where it’s not yet recommended to start couple, or individuals are not yet ready to attend.
+However, there are some circumstances where it’s not yet recommended to start couples therapy, or individuals are not yet ready to attend.
 If you have any questions about how to begin, please don’t hesitate to reach out to us and we’ll help you figure out the next best step.

 Do you offer online sessions?